CompILe-Club/CompILe-Game/README.md

 TO DO.

 1. Platforms randomly generate.
-    .rules to make it so platforms don't generate in impossible ways.
+   Rules to make it so platforms don't generate in ways that make it impossible to pass.

 2. keeps track of height in top corner